Vitriol-nT/Basic/README.md

 the physics at all. instead it looks it works like it.

 it only simulates the ball bouncing on the ground.
-However, i will simulate ball bouncing on slopes using Vector reflections soon.
+However, i will simulate ball bouncing on slopes using Vector reflections soon. --> update: i did it but something is off bruh

 PS> covering this with UI would be also great.